wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 I tried numerous styluses and Apple Pencil is basically the best.
 It has the sharp tip - like a normal pen, and it reacts very well with the screen.
-I've tried it with "Sketchboo", "Notes" and my favorite app -- Concepts.
+I've tried it with "Sketchbook", "Notes" and my favorite app -- Concepts.
 Nice thing is that it saves the vector form of the drawing, so for some simple design work I do, it's perfect, since I can cut from analog-to-digital vectorization.
 If you don't get the stylus, you miss a lot.